- Hike the summit of Pacaya Volcano and kayak on Lake Atitlán

 Day 14: Depart Guatemala City

-It's time to say goodbye to Guatemala.
-When you're ready, you'll transfer to the airport in time to catch your flight.
+Unfortunately, it's time to say goodbye to Guatemala.
+When you're ready, a personal driver will transfer you to the airport for your flight home.
+See you soon!